 I Can’t Get It Together and I Have Low Self-Esteem

 It’s hard to believe that I have anything in common with high power overachievers, considering how low power my achievements tend to be.

 In fact, since I am acutely aware of all the things I didn’t accomplish yesterday (this article, for example), I am filled with a very inflamed case of frustration over those unfinished items.
 They take on a life larger than what I have managed to check off my list.
 There is no salve for it but to keep working and working until all things have been accomplished.
 This keeps me up at night and stressed during the next day.
 In this, I have everything in common with overachievers.

 Adults with ADHD share a sense of underachievement no matter how much they have actually accomplished.
 Once the gears of the mind are engaged, this list of unfinished tasks can take on an obsessed urgency.
 Have you ever pushed through to the end of a project to the exclusion of life around you simply because you were afraid you might lose momentum, or worse, forget to finish if you stopped too soon?

 When I Do Get It Together, I Still Think I’m Underachieving

 For those of you who cannot relate because you have the other ADHD problem of having a hard time getting out of the starting gate, you may be surprised to learn that the feeling of unimportance you feel for your lack of achievements doesn’t go away if you actually start achieving things!

-The lack of accomplishments hover like glowing carrots at the end of emotional strings—mocking me and constantly reminding me of where I haven’t arrived yet.
+The lack of accomplishments hovers like glowing carrots at the end of emotional strings—mocking me and constantly reminding me of where I haven’t arrived yet.
 Once something is complete I dismiss it as unimportant because my mind races to find something new to focus on.
-In the end nothing is more important than what I haven’t finished yet.
+In the end, nothing is more important than what I haven’t finished yet.